 These are our size recommendations for each size of crate*:

-24” Crate: Chihuahua, Miniature Dachshund, Jack Russell, Shih Tzu, Yorkshire Terrier and similar breeds
+Chihuahua, Jack Russell, Shih Tzu, Yorkshire Terrier and similar breeds

-30” Crate: Westie, Beagle, Standard Dachshund, French Bulldog, Border Terrier and similar
+Westie, Beagle, Standard and Miniature Dachshunds, French Bulldog, Border Terrier and similar

 *These are our general breed size recommendations.
 When selecting your crate speak to your breeder to find out what crate size they think will be most suitable.
 Not every dog of a particular breed is the same size.
 You might have or be expecting a particularly large Frenchie or a very dainty Cockapoo – use our recommendations as a guide and use this with your breeder’s knowledge of the litter for a more accurate size recommendation.